Access to SBGrid software on Wynton HPC is limited to paying members of the SBGrid Consortium.

 think this is a mistake, please contact us so we can add you.

 SBGrid is available for interactive use on the development nodes and for use in job scripts on compute nodes.
-It is NOT available on the login nodes.
+It is not available on the login or data-transfer nodes.

 Software Support by SBGrid (www.sbgrid.org)